JarekWnuk/hangman/README.md

   otherwise
     print message to user and loop

-- the check_guess function takes the letter guessed by the player as an argument and does the following:
+- The check_guess function takes the letter guessed by the player as an argument and does the following:

 uses .lower() string function on guess in case a capital letter has been enetered

+	guess_lower = guess.lower()

-checks if the guessed letter is in the secret word
+checks if the letter is in the secret word

+	if guess_lower in word:

+different messages are printed depending on the outcome of the check

+- The check_guess function explained above is included at the end of the  ask_for_input function

+# Conclusion
+Including the check_guess function in the body of the ask_for_input function allows to achieve both input validation and check against the secret word within one block of code.
+Game can only check the guess one time so far.
+It needs tho include multiple guesses with some limit (difficulty level?).